chanteriam/abortion-legislation-analysis/README.md

 right, respectively.
 We have assembled a dataset of congressional legislation from 1973 to 2024 alongside a dataset of opinions from 13 pivotal Supreme Court cases.

-Our main research questions are:
+Our main research questions are as follows:

 1. How, if at all, has abortion discourse evolved between the two landmark decisions?
 2. What congressional legislation came as a direct result of, or in contradiction to, abortion-related SCOTUS decisions?